 According to their website, the Priority Pass Airport Lounge Membership is the “largest and most prestigious independent airport VIP Lounge access program in the world with the objective of providing frequent travellers with airport lounge access, irrespective of their class of travel, airline or existing membership in an airline loyalty program.”

 To avail of it, you can either get a credit card that gives you a complimentary membership, or just signup for the program here.
+Till the 30th of October 2018, Priority Pass is has allowed me to share an exclusive code “HKAFFQ125” that gives you up to 25% off membership.

 Check out the video below with some of our favourite moments from our trip.